 A loss of normal feedwater flow could occur from pump failures, valve malfunctions, or a LOOP.
 Loss of feedwater flow results in an increase in reactor coolant temperature and pressure which eventually requires a reactor trip to prevent fuel damage.
 Decay heat must be transferred from fuel following a loss of normal feedwater flow.
 Reactor protection and safety systems are actuated to provide this function and mitigate other aspects of the transient.
 The NRC staff's review covered (1) the sequence of events, (2) the analytical model used for analyses, (3) the values of parameters used in the analytical model, and (4) the results of the transient analyses.
-The NRC's acceptance criteria are based on (1) draft GDC-6, insofar as it requires that the reactor core be designed to function throughout its design lifetime without exceeding acceptable fuel damage limits; GDC-10, insofar as it requires that the RCS be designed withappropriate margin to ensure that SAFDLs are not exceeded during normal operations, including AOOs; (2) GDC-15, insofar as it requires that the RCS and its associated auxiliarysystems be designed with margin sufficient to ensure that the design condition of the RCPB arenot exceeded during any condition of normal operation; and (32) draft GDC-29 insofar as it requires that a reactivity control system be provided capable of making the core subcritical under any conditions (including anticipated operational transients) sufficiently fast to prevent exceeding acceptable fuel damage limits.
-GDC-26, insofar as it requires that a reactivity controlsystem be provided, and be capable of reliably-controlling the rate of reactivity changes toensure that under conditions of normal operation, including AOOs, SAFDLs are not exceeded.
+The NRC's acceptance criteria are based on (1) draft GDC-6, insofar as it requires that the reactor core be designed to function throughout its design lifetime without exceeding acceptable fuel damage limits; and (2) draft GDC-29 insofar as it requires that a reactivity control system be provided capable of making the core subcritical under any conditions (including anticipated operational transients) sufficiently fast to prevent exceeding acceptable fuel damage limits.
 Specific review criteria are contained in SRP Section 15.2.7 and other guidance provided in Matrix 8 of RS-001.